 If you enjoy making unique hand-crafted goods or you have the inside scoop on supplies for hand-crafted goods, selling on Etsy – an online marketplace – might be a good side hustle for you.
 With a niche product and great photography, you can set yourself apart from other sellers and make money through your creative passions.

 Want to make some extra money just providing your opinion?
 Sign up to do online surveys through a company like Swag Bucks, Survey Junkie, InboxDollars, or CashCrate.
 You can set up a new email address just for surveys – otherwise, your primary inbox will be cluttered with survey invites.
 You can complete surveys while you’re watching tv in the evenings or while you’re waiting for an appointment.
 One of the best things about online surveys is that you don’t need any money to get started.

 A virtual assistant helps entrepreneurs and other individuals with things like social media management, email marketing, content creation, updating blog posts, bookkeeping, and other online tasks.
+They also provide customer service, research projects, data entry, proofreading, transcription, and other services.
 You don’t need any specialized skills, but a background in sales or marketing may be helpful if you’re pitching to help with social media or email marketing.
 You can set your own rates and choose your own clients.
-Look for work on Upwork, People Hour, or Zirtual.com or set up your own website advertising your services than search for your own clients.
+Look for work on Upwork, People Hour, or Zirtual.com, or set up your own website advertising your services then search for your own clients.